 Do QR Codes Ever Make Sense on Postcards?

-It’s also worth noting, QR codes, while still a relatively underutilized and largely misunderstood technology in North America, may make sense in some contexts.
+It's also worth noting QR codes may make sense in some contexts.

 Why bother with a QR code?
 Because these can be used to minimize the action required by the recipient.

 If you use a mail service like Rocket Print and Mail, they can implement all kinds of cool strategies with QR codes.
 Not to mention, if you use the REtipster referral link, you can get big discounts on all the mail you order.
 Just let them know you're coming from REtipster!

 For example, when a QR code is scanned (which will happen automatically with the camera app on every iPhone), it can do any of the following things:

 - Send the user directly to a specific website URL

 - Add contact information to the user's phone